Adopt

 Story

 Hi there.
 My name is ORIO (Oreo) and here is a bit of info about me:Breed: Border Collie / Labrador mixAge: 3-1/2 yrsGender: femaleWeight: 38 lbsHeight: tbd Highlights: calm, cuddler, loyal, clever Left in the freezing cold in Lebanon to fend for themselves at a young age, I was found on the streets roaming around and looking for food in the garbage.
 Me and my best friend Ollio were constantly harassed by passerbys.
 We were threatened with being shot, if not removed.
 Thankfully, a rescuer came through for us.
 I was pregnant when found and since had 4 adorable puppies (they will be up for adoption later.)
 I was transferred to a boarding shelter until a home was found.
 I certainly enjoy snuggling, a real cuddle bug they call me.My foster says I am great in the house, calm outside and don't bark a lot.
 I enjoy the great outdoors.
 So much so, that it would be best to go to a home with some decent sized property for me to run around."Very sweet & very loving" is how my foster describes me.
 My foster has worked with me to get me to stop pulling on a leash.
 Now, I'm a pro walker.
 I am also great in the house.I have no aggressions at all and will wait to eat til told ok.
 I get along fine with other dogs.
 Not sure cats would be a good match nor chickens, as at times I have dug holes to try to escape from the acreage to get to the chickens next door... chicken al fresco.
 So, best without the temptation around.You will not find any behavioral issues with me (other than chickens), so should be fine with older kids.
 You'll see I am bright-eyed and happy.
 Very loyal and clever too.
 Bet you could teach me tricks.I really need to find a home with my buddy, Olivia (also posted), as we are quite bonded with one another.
 Energy Level: moderate I get along with:Dogs: yesCats: noKids: no Prey drive: fairly high.
 My adopter needs to be willing to train me through these behaviours, should they arise.
 Fears: none observed.
 Training: house and leashLeash skills: yes Please be prepared to continue training.House trained: yes.
 Please help me learn where to go in my new home.
 Health notes:I am spayed/neutered, vaccinated & microchipped.
-My adoption fee is $750.00.
-The adoption fee for me and my buddy Ollio together is $1000.
+The adoption fee for me and my buddy Olivia together is a whopper deal at $800.
 Disclaimer: It is important for all applicants to visit our website, http://www.lovedatlastdogrescue.ca/adopting/ and read about Loved at Last Dog Rescue.Information included in the profile is provided to us from the international rescuer or local fosters.
 LALDR does not have access to overseas dogs and cannot always verify the accuracy of their descriptions.
 Every dog is an individual and can act differently in different situations based on the person adopting them and the environment in which they live.
 Please Note: LALDR highly encourages adopters to research some local dog trainers before their dog arrives.
 Although a 1-on-1 trainer is often not needed, it is good to have someone in mind in case any problematic behaviours arise.
 Most bad behaviours can be modified if caught early enough, so make sure to nip undesirable behaviours in the bud before they become serious problems.Basic training should be taken seriously, but should not begin until your dog is well settled in - at least a couple of weeks.
 After you feel your new dog is relaxed and comfortable in their new home, check out training courses in your local area.
 Even basic beginner courses like those taught at a local pet store can have a huge benefit in helping your dog learn to socialize and get used to being in public situations, all with the added benefit of strengthening their bond with you.
 The age and breed of a dog is usually an educated guess, so we are not able to guarantee the accuracy of age or breed of our dogs.
 Normally, we will not approve adoptions to homes with children under 12 years of age.
 However if a dog has been determined to be good with children we will approve applicants with children 8 years or older.
 More information can be found on our website. ##1374363##

-Border Collie Husky
+Border Collie Jack Russell Terrier

 Langley, BC